 Only safe, low-wattage appliances may be used in College housing: shavers, lamps, radios, televisions, stereos, computers, electric blankets, thermostatically controlled coffee makers and the like.

-If anyone in a student’s room or apartment smokes, s/he should always use well-balanced, fireproof ashtrays—wastebaskets or combustible containers must never be used.
-Cigarettes can easily fall into cracks in furniture or smolder at the bottom of a wastebasket and go completely undetected until a dangerous fire has started.
+In those locations where smoking in permitted, if anyone in a student’s room or apartment smokes, they should always use well-balanced, fireproof ashtrays —wastebaskets or combustible containers must never be used.
+Cigarettes of any kind, cigars, and anything else that is burned can easily fall into cracks in furniture or smolder at the bottom of a wastebasket and go completely undetected until a dangerous fire has started.
 Often the signs of such a fire do not appear until the room or apartment is vacant or, in the most tragic cases, until the occupants are asleep.
 Before leaving the room or going to bed, make sure there are no burning materials in ashtrays or wastebaskets.
 Smoking in bed should NEVER be done as the cigarette and/or its ash can ignite the mattress and/or bedding and causes just the kind of smoldering fire that kills without warning.
 For safety reasons, fire doors must always remain closed to prevent the spread of fires and should never be wedged open.

 While the College does not prohibit the burning of incense at this time, it should be used with great care.
 Burning incense should not be placed on or next to combustible surfaces or left unattended.
 Not everyone enjoys the smell of incense and the smoke may be an irritant to those with allergies.
 Students should always check with fellow dorm area residents before using incense.
 Burning of incense is not permitted in designated smoke-free residence halls.